 - Screw in the Torx screws that were removed from the hard drive (the second set you removed).

 - Attach the SATA ribbon to the SSD – make sure you are gentle.

 - Put the SSD back into the spot where the hard drive was and then replace the plastic piece.

 - Use the ten screws to put the bottom back on the laptop.

 You have now successfully upgraded and improved your MacBook Pro.

 Now that you have replaced that old, creaky hard drive, your computer will be faster, quieter, more effective, and even lighter.
 You won’t have to worry about malfunctions, and you can back your work up with confidence.

 Worried that you will cause more damage to your laptop if you replace the hard drive by yourself?
 It’s possible.
+Need some other type of Mac repair?
 Give us a call today and we will quote you.